 - Restylane is a clear, colorless gel without particulates.
-In the event that the content of a syringe shows signs of separation and/or appears cloudy, do not use the syringe and notify Medicis Aesthetics Inc. at 1-800-555-5115.
+In the event that the content of a syringe shows signs of separation and/or appears cloudy, do not use the syringe and notify Galderma Laboratories, L.P. at 1-855-425-8722.
 Glass is subject to breakage under a variety of unavoidable conditions.
 Care should be taken with the handling of the glass syringe and with disposing of broken glass to avoid laceration or other injury.

 - Restylane should not be mixed with other products before implantation of the device.

 Last reviewed on RxList: 3/28/2016

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.